kristyanYochev/blog/content/posts/breaking-ground.md

 airport guides, which vary in their information content from airport to airport.
 For some airports, the guide has the procedures laid out in some form, while for others its nothing more than a link to the navigational charts for it.

+## The Game is in The Details

+Given that the basic premise of my game is a fusion of ATC simulator and tycoon, it is vital to consider which features will work together and which ones to throw out.
+The only way to know for certain is to build a prototype and test it with real players, but I still need to figure out what I need to put in the prototype.
+In order to do that, I have to set some criteria:

+1. The prototype needs to be as small as possible.
+If a feature is not strictly needed, it doesn't get added in.
+2. The prototype must incorporate the core of the gameplay experience I aim to deliver.
+E.g. air traffic controlling and basic building mechanics must be present.
+3. The prototype need not look fancy.
+My art skills are poor, so the prototype is going to consist of mostly programmer art.
+If I can easily find an asset online, I will use it.

 Since my game wants to incorporate air traffic control as a game mechanic, I will need to find a way to make that task more approachable to the average